 Internal walls

 Repair category 1

-Notes No significant defects evident.

-Floors including sub-floors

-Repair category 1
+Notes There is some localised wear and tear evident, where seen/tested.

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
-Sections of flooring are loose and uneven.
+Floors including sub-floors Repair category 2 Notes There is some localised loose/uneven flooring, as well as some wear and tear/ageing evident to floor coverings.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.